 Administering Holy Communion

-Because of the nature of our worship space, people will be directed one at a time to walk forward and take communion.
+You will be directed by one of our welcome team to take communion.
 When you are invited to step forward, please continue to wear your mask, stretch your hands out and receive the bread.
 Do pull down your mask to take the bread and then replace before returning to your seat.

 Meeting after Church